 Deviled eggs are an easy, make-ahead appetizer that are great for parties, picnics or potluck dinners.

-My version is a little different (and even easier!) than the traditional recipe, but tastes great and always goes over well with my guests.
+This version is a little different (and even easier!) than the traditional recipe.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.